krazylearner/excelmacro/USAGE.md

 #### Configure PORT

---listen = PORT

-Start proxy server on different port

-To start proxy server on different port just include the switch --listen=port while invoking the proxy .For example to
+To start proxy server on different port just include the switch **--listen=port** while invoking the proxy .For example to

 start proxy server on port 9999 do this